schromotion/template_test/PULL_REQUEST_TEMPLATE.md

 *Check boxes after opening PR*

 - [ ] :scroll: This PR is stylin' [Canvas Style Guide](https://sites.google.com/a/canvas.technology/engineering/software-development/coding-style)
-- [ ] :speech_balloon: This PR Title is a simple one line brief on changes without "/fix" or "/feature" included
+- [ ] :speech_balloon: This PR's title is a simple one line brief on changes without "/fix" or "/feature" included
 - [ ] :flags: This PR has appropriate labels applied
 </br>
 </br>